The SEO Awards: The Best, Worst, And Weirdest Things We've Seen

 Buying any links is the worst practice, and sooner or later Google will find it out.
 Once Google finds it out, those websites and blogs will lose rankings, and they will need to try much harder to acquire something online.

 The content should be original and unique.
 However, we have seen things like duplicate content on several sites.
 It is the worst practice from an SEO point of view.
 You should not index your page when you have nothing new to provide to your users, simple.

 Suppose for an excuse here, if you need to copy content from other sites because the material is helpful for readers or because of anything, then you should not index those pages.
 So, there will be no impact on Search Engine Optimization, but some of the SEO guys do not understand this so crucial thing.

 Too much advertisement above the fold is a bad or worst SEO.
 Google penalizes those websites that place too many ads above the area of the web page that is appearing without any scrolling.
 These types of strategies affected by a decrease in traffic first.

 1. Keyword Stuffing

-Most of the SEO guys think that no one sees alt image text, so it is fine to stuff keyword on it, right?
+Most of the SEO guys think that no one sees alt-image text, so it is fine to stuff keywords on it, right?
 Completely wrong!